t-chamb/dynamo/benchmarks/README.md

 # Benchmarks

-This directory contains (will contain) benchmarking scripts and tools for performance evaluation of key system components including KV routing, disaggregation, and the Planner.
+This directory contains benchmarking scripts and tools for performance evaluation.

 ## Installation